-Amendments to DSU Plan: Subject to any required approval of the Toronto Stock Exchange ("TSX") and shareholders' approval, the Board may from time to time amend the DSU Plan and the terms and conditions of any DSUs thereafter to be granted and the Board, with the consent of the affected holder of a DSU, may from time to time amend the DSU Plan and the terms and conditions of any DSUs which have been theretofore granted, in each case without the approval of the Company's shareholders.
-For greater certainty, no additional DSUs may be granted to an Eligible Director to compensate for a downward fluctuation in the price of the Class B non-voting shares, nor may any other form of benefit be conferred on, or in respect of, an Eligible Director for such purpose.
+Amendments to the PSU Plan: Subject to any required approval of the TSX and subject to as provided below regarding shareholder approval, the Board may from time to time amend the PSU Plan and the terms and conditions of any PSUs thereafter to be granted thereunder and with the consent of the affected Participant if such amendment would adversely affect that Participant's rights thereunder, may from time to time amend the PSU Plan and the terms and conditions of any PSUs which have been theretofore granted, in each case without the approval of the Company's shareholders.

-Amendments Requiring Shareholder Approval: The shareholders of the Company will be required to approve any amendment to the DSU Plan or any DSU which: (i) removes or increases the limits on the Insider participation under the DSU Plan described in "Insider Limits" above; (ii) increases the number of Class B non-voting shares reserved for issuance under the DSU Plan (other than as contemplated in "Adjustments and Reorganizations" above); (iii) broadens the categories of persons eligible to receive DSUs under the DSU Plan; (iv) amends the restrictions on assignability of DSUs, other than to permit the transfer of a DSU to a registered retirement savings plan, a registered retirement income fund or to other similar plans for the benefit of an Eligible Director; (v) requires the approval of shareholders under applicable law, including the rules, regulations and policies of the TSX; or (vi) amends the provisions of the DSU Plan requiring shareholder approval for certain amendments to the DSU Plan as described in this item "Amendments Requiring Shareholder Approval".
+Amendments Requiring Shareholder Approval: The shareholders of the Company will be required to approve any amendment to the PSU Plan or any PSU which: (i) removes or increases the limits on Insider participation under the PSU Plan described in the item "Insider Limits" above; (ii) increases the number of Class B non-voting shares reserved for issuance under the PSU Plan (other than in connection with a Share Reorganization as contemplated in the item "Share Reorganization, Going Private Transaction and Offers" above); (iii) broadens the categories of persons eligible to receive PSUs under the PSU Plan; (iv) amends the restrictions on assignment of PSUs, other than to permit the transfer of an PSU to a registered retirement savings plan, a registered retirement income fund or to other similar plans for the benefit of Participant; (v) requires the approval of shareholders under applicable law, including the rules, regulations and policies of the TSX; or (vi) amends the provisions of the PSU Plan requiring shareholder approval for certain amendments to the PSU Plan as described in this item "Amendments Requiring Shareholder Approval".